 Securing a high ranking is not straightforward and takes a lot of time and effort.
 Entrepreneurs need to build and enhance their credibility first ensuring that all their guests are satisfied with the service and are giving positive reviews.

 A couple of must-dos when it comes to improving your host ranking are:

 To have a space verified is crucial in building trust with potential customers and significantly affects the host’s ranking.

 Hosts need to update their profile only, adding essential details such as telephone or mobile number, email address, website, or other online platforms that could prove that the business is trustworthy.

 Reviews are, perhaps, the most crucial part in building trust and enhancing one’s host ranking.
 Hosts need to provide remarkable service, facilities, and amenities to have positive feedback.
 Make sure you chase guests for a review if they don’t leave one of their own volition.

-This guide has been written exclusively for ByteStart by Adam Kershaw, co-founder of Air Bristol, a short term lettings and Airbnb agent located in Bristol.
+This guide has been written exclusively for ByteStart by Adam Kershaw, co-founder of Hopewell, a short term lettings and Airbnb agent located in Bristol.
 You can connect with them on Facebook, Twitter and Instagram.